Information for Summer 2022

 REQUIRED FORMS for EACH CAMPER in YOUR FAMILY

-- Camper Health History (online form completed by parent)
+• Camper Health History (this online form must be completed by a parent)

-New for this year: You can use the Campanion app from CampInTouch to easily upload forms!
+You can use the Campanion app from CampInTouch to easily upload forms!
 Just snap a photo of the form, upload it directly in the app, and it will show up in your CampInTouch account.
-While you’re still welcome to use the CampInTouch website to upload forms, we encourage you to use the Campanion app – it’s quicker and easier!Β Watch this how-to video for step-by-step instructions.
+While you’re still welcome to use the CampInTouch website to upload forms, we encourage you to use the Campanion app – it’s quicker and easier!
+Watch this how-to video for step-by-step instructions.

 Remember to complete a set of forms for EACH camper in your family!